 Swaddling makes it hard for babies to flip over.
-That’s important because SIDS risk jumps 8-45x for babies who routinely back sleep, but accidently roll!
-(FYI, SNOO smart sleeper, with its unique clip-in swaddle, is the only baby bed that prevents infants from rolling to the risky stomach position.)
+That’s important because SIDS risk jumps 8-45x for babies who routinely back sleep, but accidentally roll!
+(FYI, SNOO Smart Sleeper, with its unique clip-in swaddle, is the only baby bed that prevents infants from rolling to the risky stomach position.)

 2. Swaddling Reduces Unsafe Sleeping

 By reducing crying, swaddling lessens a parent’s temptation to put her baby to sleep on the stomach.
 It also may reduce her temptation to bring the baby into her bed.